-You've probably guessed.
-Guinea pigs are a popular dish in Peru.
-They are called cuy, pronounced 'cwee', which is an approximation of the noise that guinea pigs make.
-The taste is not bad but there's very little meat on it - not surprising really.
+You’ve probably guessed.
+Guinea pigs are an important part of Peruvian food.
+They are called cuy, pronounced ‘cwee’, which is an approximation of the noise that guinea pigs make.
+The taste is not bad but there’s very little meat on it – not surprising really.
 They would probably be much better stewed rather than roasted as the meat would come away from the bones far more easily.

 A regular steak and chips.